Use any of these subject encyclopedias or handbooks to learn the basics about your area of research.

 If you are finding too few results, try making your search more general. you can adapt your keywords to be less specific, or you can put multiple terms together using OR to broaden your search.
 If you are finding too many results, make your search more specific by using more precise term or by linking terms together using AND.

 To find books in the library on your topic, use the catalog search tab on the search box on the library home page to do a keyword search.
 When you find books related to your topic, look at their LC subject headings to find similar books.
-If you have trouble finding books on your topic you can email Alison to get individual help.

 The link below are to the catalog records for books recommended for this class in the syllabus.